Why Tracking Matters (And When It Doesn't)

 If you struggle with consistency...

 Try a dedicated tracker like Authorlytica.
-Visible progress and streaks can genuinely help build the habit.
-Since NaNoWriMo's closure, having a year-round tool is more important than ever.
+Visible progress and streaks help build the habit.
+Without NaNoWriMo's site, there is no centralized year-round tracking option.
+That gap is real.

 If you love building systems...